Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?

 Suppose that a set of consistent intersection spaces has been collected.
 For two intersection spaces $\mathcal{S}_1$ and $\mathcal{S}_2$ that are confirmed to be consistent, we then perform $\texttt{RecoverSignature}()$.
-Here, the exactly one missing dimension corresponding to the defining equation of the target activation boundary represents the signature of the target neuron.
+Here, the unique missing dimension corresponding to the defining equation of the target activation boundary represents the signature of the target neuron.

 By repeating this procedure sufficiently many times, we obtain the complete collection of signatures of the first layer.

 \paragraph{Case 2: Deeper layers.}